spolischook/SimpleShop/README.md

 The master branch have a working project, however you can see how project are grow with step** branch.
 So...

-step0  - Jast istalled Symfony2.2
+step0  - Just installed Symfony2.2
 step1  - Create SimpleShopBundle and view HelloWorld!!! step2  - Install bootstrap and update template step3  - Import simple price in controller, and view it in template